 - (ii) All persons who by virtue of a family relationship to a Class Member have a derivative claim under any derivative claim statute as a result of the death or personal injury of that class member.

 Currently, the individual Claim Form process does not yet exist and no steps can to be taken by individuals wishing to apply for class action compensation at this time.

 There is no need to contact our law office at the present time.
 Individual lawsuits are not being pursued by our law firm.

-Class action litigation updates will be posted to this website AND you are encouraged to check for updates every six months (as well as providing your contact information below).
+Class action litigation updates will be posted to this website AND you are encouraged to check for updates every two months.

 *** Please note, the OxyNEO / OxyContin proposed class action settlement only provides for potential financial compensation options to individuals who were legally prescribed OxyNEO or OxyContin.
 Our law firm is not pursuing any litigation regarding market black or street sales of these drugs.
 Also, no litigation is being pursued regarding the use or side effects of oxycodone. ***

 POUR LE SERVICE EN FRANCAIS AU SUJET DE CE RECOURS COLLECTIF (OU D’AUTRE RECOURS POTENTIEL), S.V.P.
 CONTACTER NOTRE BUREAU DE MONTREAL MONTREAL@MERCHANTLAW.COM.